 Passive investors are only allowed to deduct losses up to $25,000 against your rental income.
 You can however carry over those losses to the following year.
 This deduction is reduced when your modified adjusted gross income exceeds $100,000.

 If you spend more than one-half of your time working in the rental business, property development, construction, acquisition or management and spend more than 750 hours per year working on your rental properties, you are classified as a non-passive investor and all losses are fully deductible against all income.

 What All is Considered as Income?

 If you want to avoid an audit, make sure you include all your sources of income.
-Sources of income, besides rent, also includes tenant-paid expenses, trades-for-services and portions of the security deposits that were kept by the landlord.
+Sources of income, besides rent, also include tenant-paid expenses, trades-for-services, and portions of the security deposits that were kept by the landlord.
 In these three cases, you can deduct the expenses associated with the income to knock them out.

 Remember, however, that you must report the income in the year you received it.
 If a tenant pays you rent on December 31st that is due in January.
 You need to report that income as received in December.

 If you received the first and last month’s rent, you need to report all of it the year you received it.
 If you want to reduce your income taxes, skip the last month’s rent and collect a security deposit instead.

 Here is the low down on what you can count as a deduction against your rental income:

 You can deduct the interest, but not the principle.
 The total amount of interest you paid will be found on Form 1098 that your lender will send you.